See signs of humidity? Follow these steps:

-8. Seal between frame and rough opening space, improve caulking and weatherstripping
+8. Seal between the frame and rough opening space, improve caulking and weatherstripping

 9. Shut off humidifier

-10. Replace with insulated door, add storm door
+10. Replace with insulated door, add a storm door

-1. Replace, adjust weather-stripping, threshold, add storm door
+1. Replace, adjust weather-stripping, threshold, add a storm door

-2. Replace weather-stripping, add fresh air duct to heating system, add storm door
+2. Replace weather-stripping, add fresh air duct to the heating system, add a storm door

 1. Control humidity sources (Table 5)

-2. Improve air circulation, open doors, add louvers, grills, undercut doors, leave space by outside wall
+2. Improve air circulation, open doors, add louvers, grills, undercut doors, leave space by the outside wall

 4. Run furnace fan continuously